-ARV Class ARV Agent(s) Advantage(s) Disadvantage(s) INSTI BIC Coformulated with TAF/FTC Compared to other INSTIs, BIC has the shortest post- In trials in ART-naive participants, BIC marketing experience. resistance was not detected Oral absorption of BIC can be reduced by simultaneous administration with drugs or supplements containing No food requirement polyvalent cations (e.g., Al-, Ca-, or Mg-containing antacids or supplements, or multivitamin tablets with minerals).
-See dosing recommendations in Table 19d .
-Inhibits tubular secretion of creatinine without affecting glomerular function. • CYP3A4 and UGT1A1 substrate (but not a CYP3A4 inducer or inhibitor); potential for drug interactions.
-DTG Higher barrier to resistance than EVG or RAL Preliminary data suggests that DTG use before pregnancy Coformulated with ABC and 3TC and through conception may be associated with an increased risk of NTDs in the infant.
-See text and Table 6b No food requirement for recommendations.
-No CYP3A4 interactions • Oral absorption of DTG can be reduced by simultaneous Favorable lipid profile administration with drugs containing polyvalent cations (e.g., Al-, Ca-, or Mg-containing antacids or supplements, or multivitamin tablets with minerals).
-See dosing recommendations in Table 19d.
-Inhibits renal tubular secretion of Cr and can increase serum Cr without affecting glomerular function. • UGT1A1 substrate; potential for drug interactions (see Table 19d).
+ARV Class ARV Agent(s) Advantage(s) Disadvantage(s) INSTI BIC Coformulated with TAF/FTC In trials in ART-naive participants, BIC resistance was not detected No food requirement Compared to other INSTIs, BIC has the shortest post- marketing experience.
+Oral absorption of BIC can be reduced by simultaneous administration with drugs or supplements containing polyvalent cations (e.g., Al-, Ca-, or Mg-containing antacids or supplements, or multivitamin tablets with minerals).
+See dosing recommendations in Table 21d.
+Inhibits tubular secretion of creatinine without affecting glomerular function.
+CYP3A4 and UGT1A1 substrate (but not a CYP3A4 inducer or inhibitor); potential for drug interactions.
+DTG Higher barrier to resistance than EVG or RAL Coformulated with ABC and 3TC No food requirement No CYP3A4 interactions Favorable lipid profile Preliminary data suggests that DTG use before pregnancy and through conception may be associated with an increased risk of NTDs in the infant.
+See text and Table 6b for recommendations.
+Oral absorption of DTG can be reduced by simultaneous administration with drugs containing polyvalent cations (e.g., Al-, Ca-, or Mg-containing antacids or supplements, or multivitamin tablets with minerals).
+See dosing recommendations in Table 21d.
+Inhibits renal tubular secretion of Cr and can increase serum Cr without affecting glomerular function.
+UGT1A1 substrate; potential for drug interactions (see Table 21d).
 Depression and suicidal ideation (rare; usually in patients with pre-existing psychiatric conditions).
-EVG/c Coformulated with TDF/FTC or TAF/FTC Compared with ATV/r, causes smaller increases in total and LDL cholesterol • EVG/c/TDF/FTC is only recommended for patients with baseline CrCl ≥70 mL/min; this regimen should be discontinued if CrCl decreases to <50 mL/min. • COBI is a potent CYP3A4 inhibitor, which can result in significant interactions with CYP3A substrates. • Oral absorption of EVG can be reduced by simultaneous administration with drugs containing polyvalent cations (e.g., Al-, Ca-, or Mg-containing antacids or supplements, or multivitamin tablets with minerals).
-See dosing recommendations in Table 19d . • COBI inhibits active tubular secretion of Cr and can increase serum Cr without affecting renal glomerular function.
+EVG/c Coformulated with TDF/FTC or TAF/FTC Compared with ATV/r, causes smaller increases in total and LDL cholesterol EVG/c/TDF/FTC is only recommended for patients with baseline CrCl ≥70 mL/min; this regimen should be discontinued if CrCl decreases to &lt;50 mL/min.
+COBI is a potent CYP3A4 inhibitor, which can result in significant interactions with CYP3A substrates.
+Oral absorption of EVG can be reduced by simultaneous administration with drugs containing polyvalent cations (e.g., Al-, Ca-, or Mg-containing antacids or supplements, or multivitamin tablets with minerals).
+See dosing recommendations in Table 21d.
+COBI inhibits active tubular secretion of Cr and can increase serum Cr without affecting renal glomerular function.
 Has a lower barrier to resistance than boosted PI-, BIC-, or DTG-based regimens.
-Food requirement. • Depression and suicidal ideation (rare; usually in patients with pre-existing psychiatric conditions).
+Food requirement.
+Depression and suicidal ideation (rare; usually in patients with pre-existing psychiatric conditions).